Sheffield Lake man sentenced to 16 years for supporting ISIS

-SHEFFIELD LAKE, Ohio– A Sheffield Lake man was sentenced to 16 years in prison on Wednesday for supporting ISIS.
+SHEFFIELD LAKE, Ohio-- A Sheffield Lake man was sentenced to 16 years in prison on Wednesday for supporting ISIS.

 Amir Said Rahman Al-Ghazi, 41 pleaded guilty to one count of attempting to provide material support to a designated foreign terrorist organization and two counts of being in possession of firearms two years ago.
 Al-Ghazi changed his name from Robert C. McCollum in 2015.